Tech-at-DU/ACS-3330-Single-Page-Web-Applications/Lessons/closures.md

 ---

-This is a great start!
-You're clearly encouraging students to *actively engage* with AI, not passively rely on it—which is key to real learning.
-Here’s some specific feedback and suggestions to improve clarity, structure, and pedagogical impact:

 ## ⚡ AI-Powered Learning Challenge

 AI can help clarify concepts, review code, and push your thinking—but only if you engage with it critically.
 Here are two exercises to practice: